Levallois-Perret

 Levallois-Perret ([ləvalwa pɛʁɛ]) is a commune in the Hauts-de-Seine department and Île-de-France region of north-central France.
-It lies some 6 km from the centre of Paris in the north-western suburbs of the French capital.
+It lies on the right bank of the Seine, some 6 km from the centre of Paris in the north-western suburbs of the French capital.
 It is the most densely populated town in Europe and, together with neighbouring Neuilly-sur-Seine, one of the most expensive suburbs of Paris.

 Name

 The name Levallois-Perret comes from two housing developments, Champerret (started by landowner Jean-Jacques Perret in 1822) and Village Levallois (founded by developer Nicolas-Eugène Levallois in 1845), which resulted in the incorporation of the commune.